isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/ad-validator.md

 The Ad Validator works across all ads within the platform, performing two types of validation:

-* The Creative Review, which is a process that involves a specialized internal team that&nbsp;performs&nbsp;a series of qualitative checks, including watching the ad, ensuring it has the proper declared category and is ready to be viewed.
+* The Creative Review, which is a process that involves a specialized internal team that performs a series of qualitative checks, including watching the ad, ensuring it has the proper declared category and is ready to be viewed.

     * Available on ALL ads